-Typhoid fever is the fever that develops when a healthy person catches an infection of Salmonella typhi.
-It spreads from one person to another, and if the diagnosis is early, it will not be fatal.
-The infection is often contractes upon consuming contaminated water or food and is seen frequently amongst children.
-Once contracted the disease first and foremost manifests as a very high fever which is persistent and gradually rises from 102F up to 107F.
+Typhoid fever is caused by Salmonella typhi infection.
+It spreads from one person to another, but if it is diagnosed early, it can be treated and it won’t be fatal.
+The infection often contracts upon consuming contaminated water or food and is seen frequently among children.
+Once contracted the infection first and foremost manifests as a high fever which is persistent and gradually rises from 102°F up to 107°F.

 What Causes Typhoid in Children?

-Typhoid is most common amongst children who do not wash their hands frequently.
-Animals do not carry this disease, so it is always human to human transmission that is responsible for it.
-Someone suffering from acute typhoid will pass on the bacteria through stools, where the bacteria can survive for weeks in the sewage.
-Adults are generally carriers of the pathogen, they then pass it on through stools or urine.
+Children may suffer from a typhoid fever if they do not maintain proper hygiene.
+A person suffering from acute typhoid can pass on the bacteria through stools, where the bacteria may survive for weeks in the sewage.
+Adults are generally carriers of the pathogen, which they then pass it on through stools or urine.

 Here are the causes of typhoid to watch out for and prevent:

-- Poor hygiene, for instance if hands are not washed frequently especially after using the bathroom and before eating
+- Poor hygiene, for instance, if hands are not washed frequently especially after using the bathroom and before eating it can cause typhoid.

-- People who have typhoid who sneeze and cough can contaminate the food around them
+- People who have typhoid and who sneeze and cough can contaminate the food around them.